BrassAmber-Mods/ClassicHostiles/README.md

 # Contribution rules:
  - Packages must use lower case only and no underscores
  - Classes are to be named like the 1.16 mojang naming scheme (NameType, e.g. PlayerEntity, AppleItem,...)
- - Client resources are to be located under a separate client package (e.g. "de.dertoaster.classichostiles.client.model.entity.PigModel")
- - Registrations should be made in separate classes (one per type) inside the init package (CHBlocks, CHEntities, ...)
  - Each minecraft-version the mod is to be worked on a separate branches (e.g. 1.16 branch and 1.18 branch)
  - Tags and released are to be used to archive builds and the source code of those, a single "Version" branch is bad practice and shall not be used because of that
  - The version number might only increase directly before an update, that commit is to be called "version increment" and may only contain the changes to the files that contain the version number (normally gradle.properties and the mod main class)